 Funding larger projects remains a fundamental challenge for the council.
 Climate change is now at the forefront of the council's leadership and projects since its declaration of a climate emergency, which means some resource has been made available for staff costs and communications.

 However, it's still difficult to access funding for specific projects.
-Key learning from the climate change team at the council is to be versatile and work on climate adaptation across departments such as air quality, housing and energy.
+A key learning from the climate change team at the council is to be versatile and work on climate adaptation across departments such as air quality, housing and energy.
 This can allow access to further pockets of funding while also embedding climate action across council departments.

 Dundee residents face many social vulnerabilities, with poverty above the national average.
 Understanding which climate policies will be effective and welcome by more vulnerable residents requires significant community engagement.
-An interesting process that the council are developing is a new £250,000 Community Climate Choices Fund, which will use the democratic process of participatory budgeting to engage and empower communities to implement projects that can reduce climate impacts in Dundee while helping residents to become more resilient and developing solutions that promote social justice.

-Friends of the Earth view
+Friends of the Earth's view

 It’s essential that council action to tackle the climate crisis is done in a way that also addresses inequalities in their communities.
-By looking at joined-up solutions Dundee is delivering greater benefits to the city and its residents including lower fuel bills and greater resilience to extreme weather.
+By looking at joined-up solutions, Dundee is delivering greater benefits to the city and its residents, including lower fuel bills and greater resilience to extreme weather.

 It’s also important that councils engage vulnerable communities in decision making (Action 12 of the Climate Action Plan).